OrbitalStation/old-oko/Ideas.md

         else
             ...
     ```
-* Add `block` expression, which just introduces a new level
-    of indentation
 * Placeholder would be `...` instead of `_` of Rust, Python, etc.
 * Add `typeof` operator
 * Think about effects from `Koka`, maybe it will be possible to use them